sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-04.md

 ## Enable all HTTP Data Collectors

 Initially we can Capture all HTTP Data Collectors to find out what would be the useful parameters that we can capture into Analytics and use it in our Dashboards
+Note: This step is strongly recommended on UAT environemnt, not production.

 1. Select the Applications tab at the top left of the screen.
 2. Select SuperCars Application